abhishek-devop01/e-commerce-microservices/README.md

 # 🛒 AI-Powered E-commerce Platform (Microservices Architecture)

-Microservices Architecture Diagram
-_*(Replace this image link with your actual project logo or a relevant architectural diagram image once you have one.
-For now, it's a placeholder.)*_

 ##  Overview

 Welcome to the repository for a brand new, full-stack **AI-Powered E-commerce Website**!